truongpl/truongpl.github.io/_posts/2022-06-02-blog-post-title-from-file-name.md

 ```
 sudo snap install microk8s --classic
 ```
-On Machine No 2 (Cloud), we execute the join command to get join key for other node.
+Next, on Machine No 2 (Cloud), execute the following command to obtain the join key for the other nodes:
 ```
 microk8s.add-node
 ```

-Join each node to the cluster created by Machine No 2 (note that each time we execute the join command, we need to rerun the add-node).
+Once you have obtained the join key, use it to add each node to the cluster created by Machine No 2.
+Every time we execute the join command, I will need to re-run the add-node command.

-After finish join, do some network interface configuration (https://microk8s.io/docs/configure-host-interfaces) to fix connection problems (mostly the API server timeout problem).
+After successfully joining the nodes, proceed with configuring network interfaces to address any connection issues, especially API server timeout problems.
+The guidance on network interface configuration is here (https://microk8s.io/docs/configure-host-interfaces)

-Check the node status with this command
+To check the status of each node in the cluster, use the following command:

 ```
 microk8s.kubectl get no -owide
 ```